 So supplements do work, and should form a part of ones bodybuilding regime.
 But which supplements work and which don't?
 It is probably best to experiment until the appropriate ones are found.
 Some of the more popular supplements include;

 In my opinion, the best supplement available.
-Whey protein if used correctly, renders other forms of protein (food and supplement) obsolete.
+Whey protein, when used correctly, renders other forms of protein (food and supplement) obsolete.
 Whey protein has been shown to contain the perfect combination of amino acids (building blocks of protein).
 Furthermore, it serves as a direct precursor to muscle-building.

 Creatine phosphate helps to produce ATP, our primary energy molecule.
 Bodybuilders are naturally drawn to the effects of creatine, so much so, it is now a staple part of many of these athletes diets.